 To further streamline your organization’s activities, it is important to create a governing document, such as a constitution or set of bylaws.
 This is not only a prerequisite to becoming an official SVA chapter, but will also establish the structure within which your student veteran organization will function.
 The governing document should include information on the scope of your organization’s mission, as well as details on membership requirements and meeting frequency.
 Here is an excellent example of Student Veterans Association Chapter bylaws.
 The content of governing documents will vary by campus, but reviewing these bylaws will be useful in drafting your organization’s own unique document.

-Have you established three points of contact?
-Is the organization officially recognized by your institution?
-If your answers are yes, you are ready to complete the SVA Chapter Membership application!
-The application will be reviewed by an SVA team member and, barring any irregularities, chapter membership will be approved within one to two business days.
-Upon approval, a welcome email will be sent to all three points of contact with some useful information about your membership, as well as additional helpful resources for your chapter.
+Your application will be reviewed by an SVA team member and you'll receive a decision within one to two business days.
+Upon approval, a welcome email will be sent to all three points of contact with some useful information about your membership, as well as additional resources.